poetaster/harbour-tooter/README.md

 Clone / download this repository and import it in your SailfishOS IDE using the harbour-tooter.pro project file.
 No additional configuration needed.

 ## Repository branches:
-- master: default (Beta release version)
+- master: default (Beta release version, harbour-tooterb)
-- upstream: commits for Tooter release
+- upstream: commits for Tooter release (harbour-tooter)

 ## Contributions
 Contributions to this project are very welcome, since I don't have the resources and time to implement and fix everything Tooter still misses or lacks.
 Thank you!